Scheduling Done Right

 Sending Corporate Information in Meeting Responses

 Which brings me to my point.
-It’s often overlooked that you can insert some informational text in meeting responses.
+It’s often overlooked that you can insert some informational text in meeting responses for calendar meeting requests.
 Look at Figure 3 to see a message about leaving the room clean and tidy after the meeting.

 The text inserted in meeting responses comes from the calendar processing configuration for the mailbox.
 In this case, I ran the Set-CalendarProcessing cmdlet to set two values.
 The AddAdditionalResponse switch is $True to force Exchange Online to add the extra text while the AdditionalResponse property holds the text to insert.
 As shown here, if some basic HTML formatting commands are included, they are used.

 Set-CalendarProcessing -Identity "Room 101" -AddAdditionalResponse $True -AdditionalResponse "Please remember to leave the room <b>clean and tidy</b> with all equipment <u>back in its storage</u>.
 Thank you for using the corporate room scheduling system!"

 It’s simple to apply the same text to all room mailboxes by running Get-ExoMailbox to find the mailboxes and then piping the set of room mailbox objects to Set-CalendarProcessing.